My whole time in Bulgaria was kind of a happy mishap.

 It is also easy to catch international buses or trains from neighboring countries like Serbia, Greece, Romania, or North Macedonia.

 Bulgaria is part of the European Union, but not part of Schengen Area, yet.
 That means Bulgaria is an incredible place to consider if you are a perpetual traveller who need to get out of the Schengen Zone!

 Bulgaria’s visa rules are different for every nationality.
 For Malaysians, you can stay in the country for 90-days without applying for tourist-visa.
-If you have a valid Schengen visa, or are allowed into Schengen visa-free, the same 90-days out of 6-months should apply.
+If you possess a valid Schengen visa or are granted entry into the Schengen area visa-free, the same rule of 90 days out of 6 months should apply.
 If you have questions about your specific nationality, please refer to Bulgarian MFA website.

 In Sofia, metro or trams are the cheapest and reliable transport to get around the city.
 From the airport, there is a metro station which links directly to downtown in about 30-minutes for less than €1.

 There are buses and trains serving all major cities and towns.
-I recommend keeping the Cyrillic of the places saved in your phone as most of the signages at the bus station are written in Bulgarian.
+I suggest that you save the Cyrillic names of places in your phone since most of the signages at the bus station are written in Bulgarian.”

 To help orientate and learn more about the cities in Bulgaria, join the free walking tours which are guided by local volunteers!